ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

 -   Allowing the user to tag or mention by entering `@` in the editor and selecting the user name from the drop-down list.
 -   Support for adding images to the editor either by uploading or by pasting it.
--   Support for adding hyperlinks to the existing text in the editor.
-This allows users to add links to existing text in the editor.
-When the link icon in the formatting options is clicked, a dialog opens, providing a space to enter the hyperlink for the selected text.
+-   Support for adding hyperlinks to the existing words in the editor.
 -   Support for [striking out](https://tiptap.dev/api/marks/strike) and [underlining](https://tiptap.dev/api/marks/underline) text.
 We use the
     [prosemirror-markdown](https://github.com/ProseMirror/prosemirror-markdown) serializer and parser to convert the text into markdown format and vice versa.
 However, the supported functionality of prosemirror-markdown, as mentioned in their